nicklashansen/dreamer4/README.md

 ![Demo](assets/0.gif)

 **Try it out!** We provide model checkpoints and a simple web interface for interaction with the world model.
-See the [Interactive Web Interface](#interactive-web-interface) section for details.

 ----